CourseReps/ECEN489-Spring2016/Students/johnlusher/Project_3/Project 3 Report.md

 #Project 3 - RF Signal Strength Mapping Tool - John Lusher II

 ##Synopsis
-This project will take the captured signal strength from a Digi International XBee device, the current geographical location (Lat/Long), the orientation of the antenna and current time/date and store the store the data into a MySQL database located on a remote server.
+This project will take the captured signal strength from up to three Digi International XBee devices, the current geographical location (Lat/Long), the orientation of the antenna and current time/date and store the store the data into a MySQL database located on a remote server.
 This application will be deployed on an Android device, such as the Nexus 6P.
 The application shall be able to store the sampled data to a SQL database on a remote server (MySQL).
 Also, this application will display the current RSSI, location, and orientation data.
 The application will be stable and easy to use.

 ### Improvements from previous projects (Project 1 and Project 2)